DataBiosphere/data-portal/content/guides/userguides/matrices.md

 ** and the **[Optimus Pipeline](https://broadinstitute.github.io/warp/docs/Pipelines/Optimus_Pipeline/Loom_schema) (10x
 data)**.

-DCP-generated Loom matrices have three types of attributes containing metadata and metrics:
+HCA Data Portal-generated Loom matrices have three types of attributes containing metadata and metrics:

 - **global**: information that applies to all data in the Loom (i.e. pipeline version, etc.)
 - **row**: gene-specific information and metrics (one row = one gene)